-Software-Defined Networking (SDN) in Windows 2016 and Windows Server 2019 can use Software Load Balancing (SLB) to evenly distribute network traffic among workloads managed by service provider and tenants.
+Software-Defined Networking (SDN) in Windows 2016 and Windows Server 2019 can use Software Load Balancing (SLB) to evenly distribute network traffic among workloads managed by service providers and tenants.
 VMM 2016 supports only deploying SLB Virtual IPs (VIPs) using PowerShell.
-However, with VMM 2019, you can now configure SLB VIPs while deploying multi-tier application by using Service Templates.
+However, with VMM 2019, you can now configure SLB VIPs while deploying multi-tier applications by using Service Templates.
 In addition, VMM 2019 supports load balancing of both public and internal network traffic.
 For more information on how to configure SLB VIPs through VMM service templates, please check the following guide.

 VMM 2016 supports guest clustering.
 However, with the advent of the Network Controller, starting with Windows Server 2016 and System Center 2016, the configuration of guest clusters has undergone some change.
 With the introduction of the network controller, VMs, which are connected to the virtual network are only permitted to use the IP address that the network controller assigns for communication.
 The SDN design is inspired by Azure networking design, supports the floating IP functionality through the Software Load Balancer (SLB), like Azure networking.
 VMM 2019 release also supports the floating IP functionality through the Software Load Balancer (SLB) in the SDN scenarios.

 VMM 2019 supports guest clustering through an Internal Load Balancer(ILB) Virtual IP(VIP).
-The ILB uses probe ports which are created on the guest cluster VMs to identify the active node.
-At any given time, the probe port of only the active node responds to the ILB and all the traffic directed to the VIP is routed to the active node.
+The ILB uses probe ports that are created on the guest cluster VMs to identify the active node.
+At any given time, the probe port of only the active node responds to the ILB, and all the traffic directed to the VIP is routed to the active node.
 For more information on how to configure guest clusters in SDN through VMM, please check the following article.

-VMM 2019 allows you to convert a switch embedded teaming (SET) switch to logical switch by using the VMM console.
-However, in earlier VMM versions, this feature was supported only through PowerShell script.
+VMM 2019 allows you to convert a switch embedded teaming (SET) switch to a logical switch by using the VMM console.
+However, in earlier VMM versions, this feature was supported only through the PowerShell script.